 1.09.03 - “Respect the vulnerable: Commit resources to combat domestic abuse, including elder abuse”

 The 2021 Ontario budget outlines $18.2 million over 3 years to support First Nations, Inuit, and Métis woman and girls who can face higher rates of violence than others, and well as $18.5 million to support victims of domestic violence and human trafficking survivors find and maintain safe housing.
-The budget does not however address elder abuse, therefore the promise is in progress.
+The budget does not however address elder abuse, therefore the promise is partially kept.

 “We are investing an additional $18.2 million over three years to protect and support First Nations, Inuit, and Métis woman and girls who can face higher rates of violence than others.
 And $18.5 million to support victims of domestic violence and human trafficking survivors find and maintain safe housing.
 We remain committed to supporting victims of domestic violence, human trafficking and other violent crimes.”

-In 2019, the Ford Ontario government cut funding to Ontario rape crisis centres and other women shelter services in 2019, thus taking an action to contradict the spirit of this promise to commit funding to combat domestic abuse.
+In 2019, the Ford government cut funding to Ontario rape crisis centres and other women shelter services, thus taking an action to contradict the spirit of this promise to commit funding to combat domestic abuse.
 It should also be noted that the 2019 budget does not include any financial resources allocated to combatting domestic abuse or elder abuse.
+In 2020, the Ontario government introcuced a Bill which was criticized for protecting Ontario care homes from being liable for harms caused during the COVID-19 pandemic.
+This runs counter to the promise of investing in resources to prevent elder abuse, and the promise is therefore broken.

 “The Ford government cut funding to Ontario rape crisis centres, leaving a paltry $1 million funding boost to be divided between 42 centres after the previous Wynne government promised some $4 million extra.
 The 42 centres currently receive some $14 million in annual funding.
 The Ford government also folded the roundtable on violence against women.”